freedom7341/G-standards/AV-1 (Transportation)/AV-1.md

-This branch includes standards for contraptions regarding transportation.
+This branch is for contraptions that are not stationary.<br>

-TRANSPORTATION: A system for carrying people or goods from one place to another using vehicles, roads, etc.
+These can be planes, helicopters, cars, tanks, ships, submarines, drones, etc.